flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 - The parallax barrier requires extra brightness, thereby impacting the battery life.
 - The user must not hold the screen in a tilted position (compared to the user's eyes).
 Otherwise, the user will end up seeing a confusing mix of the two parallax frames, which can be a disorienting experience.
 Not to mention the eyes won't enjoy the extra fatigue.
-- Combining the fact the user must maintain a fixed posture while playing, and that stereoscopic parallax can tire the eyes quicker.
+- Combining the fact that the user must maintain a fixed posture while playing, and that stereoscopic parallax can tire the eyes quicker.
 The 3D feature, as a whole, can be an unnecessary hassle for most.

 ![My attempt to capture the tilt effect of the original 3DS.
 The 3D depth slider (at the right side of the screen) is all the way up, and by looking at the screen from one side, a ghosting effect appears on the top screen.
 This is quite eye-straining to look at in reality!](stereoscopy/tilt.webp){.open-float .no-borders}